freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 Mailvelope
 ~~~~~~~~~~

 `Mailvelope<https://mailvelope.com/>` is a browser extension that add PGP encryption to a variety of common web-based email clients, including Gmail/Google Workspace and Outlook/Microsoft 365.
-Mailvelope takes care of generating a PGP keypair if you do not already have one.
+Mailvelope takes care of generating a PGP key pair if you do not already have one.

 .. note::
-  By default, Mailvelope will upload the public key to their own Mailvelope Key Server upon creation of the keypair.
-Unless you are using this keypair outside of receiving SecureDrop alerts, you should **uncheck** this option.
+  By default, Mailvelope will upload the public key to their own Mailvelope Key Server upon creation of the key pair.
+Unless you are using this key pair outside of receiving SecureDrop alerts, you should **uncheck** this option.

 Thunderbird
 ~~~~~~~~~~~

-The open-source cross-platform e-mail client `Thunderbird<https://www.thunderbird.net>` also provides built in support for PGP encrpytion, including `generating keypairs<https://support.mozilla.org/en-US/kb/openpgp-thunderbird-howto-and-faq#w_i-have-never-used-openpgp-with-thunderbird-before-how-do-i-setup-openpgp>` and `exporting keys<https://support.mozilla.org/en-US/kb/openpgp-thunderbird-howto-and-faq#w_how-can-i-export-my-secret-or-public-key>`.
+The open-source cross-platform e-mail client `Thunderbird<https://www.thunderbird.net>` also provides built in support for PGP encryption, including `generating key pairs<https://support.mozilla.org/en-US/kb/openpgp-thunderbird-howto-and-faq#w_i-have-never-used-openpgp-with-thunderbird-before-how-do-i-setup-openpgp>` and `exporting keys<https://support.mozilla.org/en-US/kb/openpgp-thunderbird-howto-and-faq#w_how-can-i-export-my-secret-or-public-key>`.

 Proton Mail
 ~~~~~~~~~~~

 Proton Mail is a privacy-focused e-mail provider that implements PGP encryption by default.
-Every Proton Mail account has a PGP keypair, and you can easily `export the public key<https://proton.me/support/download-public-private-key>`.
+Every Proton Mail account has a PGP key pair, and you can easily `export the public key<https://proton.me/support/download-public-private-key>`.

 .. _daily_journalist_alerts:

 Optional: Daily Journalist alerts
 ---------------------------------

 When a SecureDrop has little activity and receives only a few submissions every other week, checking daily only to find there is nothing is a burden.
-It is more convenient for *Journalists* to be notified daily via encrypted email about whether or not there has been submission activity in the past 24 hours.
+It is more convenient for *Journalists* to be notified daily via encrypted Daily Journalist Alert emails about whether or not there has been submission activity in the past 24 hours.
 If the email shows submissions were received, the *Journalist* can check their *Journalist Workstation*.

+Daily Journalist Alerts are optional, and can be configured during or after installation.

 .. note::